 Q: In what year did production of the Toyota Sequoia cease?

 A: A worldwide pandemic.
-Everything mentioned above and more transpired from the time the second-generation Toyota Sequoia was introduced until its last year of production in 2022.
+Everything mentioned above and more transpired from when the second-generation Toyota Sequoia was introduced until its last year of production in 2022.